Elliott M. Braxton: Career

 As Virginians voted to secede from the Union at the outbreak of the Civil War, Braxton enlisted as a private, then raised a company in Stafford County for the Confederate Army.
 On July 18, 1861, he was elected its captain and his company merged into the 30th Virginia Infantry in September 1861.
-He was re-electd Captain on April 16, 1862.
+He was re-elected Captain on April 16, 1862.
 In August 1862 Braxton was promoted to a major and assigned as brigade quartermaster on the staff of General John R. Cooke, despite an attempt to obtain an army judicial post in the autumn of 1864.

 Following the conflict, Braxton returned to Fredericksburg and opened a law office with C. WIstar Wallace, with whom he had served in the 30th Virginia.
 He had his legal disability removed and won election to Fredericksburg's common council in 1866; the state's government was reorganized in 1868 due to Congressional Reconstruction.

 Braxton ran as a Conservative for Congress from the 7th district and defeated Republican incumbent Lewis McKenzie by a margin of 53-47%.
 McKenzie challenged the result on the ground of voter intimidation.
-Nonetheless, the COmmittee on Elections determined Braxton had won and seated him.
+Nonetheless, the Committee on Elections determined Braxton had won and seated him.
 Following redistricting, Braxton ran in the 1st district against Republican lawyer and newspaperman James B. Sener, this time losing by a narrow margin of 49-51% (373 votes).
-While in Congress, Braxton served on no committees, but spoke in defense of Virginia, states' rights and the Conservative Party.
+While in Congress, Braxton served on no committees, but spoke in defense of states' rights and the Conservative Party.
 He moved unsuccessfully to compensate the Lee family for Arlington plantation the federal government had seized during the Civil War.

 Braxton resumed practicing law in Fredericksburg, despite suffering from heart disease beginning in the 1880s.